joshbeam/angular_init/README.md

 Command line tool that creates "boilerplate code" for AngularJS controllers, directives, configs, runs, filters, factories...

+Basically, limit the amount of typing you have to do to make a new controller, or whatever.

 # Sample Usage

 ## Command line